trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 background and add a local refinement region in order to better resolve a portion of the curved boundary.

+### Synopsis

+This tutorial demonstrates how to:
+* Define a curved outer boundary using parametric equations.
+* Add and adjust the background grid.
+* Visualize a HQMTool project.
+* Add manual refinement to a local region of the domain.

 ## Initialization

 From a Julia REPL we load the HOHQMesh package as well as